PirateBox-Dev/openwrt-dev-environment/README.md

         make create_piratebox_script_image

-6. Prepare the Kernel
-Copy the Kernel config file:

-       cp example-config openwrt/.config
-Some configuration has to be adjusted:

-        cd openwrt
-        make menuconfig
-set the options:

-        Libraries --> libffmpeg-mini (M)
-        Utilities --> box-installer(M)
-                      extendRoot(M) --> (*)
-        Network   --> PirateBox --> (all)

-7. Build OpenWRT:
+6. Build OpenWRT
+If you have more than four cores, do not forget to adjust the __CORES__ variable in the Makefile.
+This will copy the default kernel config and start building OpenWRT.

-        make -j 4
+        make build_openwrt

-The __-j__ flag needs to be adjusted to your system, a good rule of thumb for the value is to use the amount of cores you have available on your build machine.
+The __CORES__ variable in the Makefile needs to be adjusted to your system, a good rule of thumb for the value is to use the amount of cores you have available on your build machine.
 Building the OpenWRT image may take a long time, depending on your machine, up to a couple of hours.

 8. Aquire missing packages